CynthiaMKroeger/nonparametric/manuscript_materials_2019/manuscript_materials_2019_description.md

 Please use the following to cite any of the supporting materials herein:

 Kroeger CM and Ejima K. Data and analysis code for manuscript: Persistent confusion in nutrition and obesity research about the validity of classic nonparametric tests in the presence of heteroscedasticity: Evidence of the problem and valid alternatives.
+Zenodo.
+2018.
+DOI: 10.5281/zenodo.3240923

 Funding Information
 -------------------